 What is an association management company?

 An association management company is a professional service company that specializes in providing management services for associations on a fee-for-service basis.
 AMCs provide the professional staff, administrative support, office space, technology, and equipment an association needs to operate efficiently.
 An association management company typically manages several associations from one company location, providing a wide range of benefits, including shared technology systems, access to expert specialized staff, and shared purchasing power.

 As employers, associations require numerous skill sets to effectively serve their members.
 There are career opportunities in professional fields like finance and accounting, marketing, advertising, communications and public relations, government relations, law, and information technology, as well as industry-specific areas like membership marketing, foundation grant-writing, event planning, and tradeshow management.
 Associations offer highly competitive salaries and benefits, as well as a rewarding higher purpose.

 Believing in the mission of an organization is a great reason to go to work every day.
 Associations have a responsibility to achieve results, not only for their members but for society at large.

 Visit Association CareerHQ to learn more about career opportunities in associations.

 What is the connection between ASAE and the association community at large?

 ASAE is often thought of as the association of associations, because it is the largest organization of its kind working to advance and promote the association management profession.
 Our organizational members are trade associations and individual membership societies that represent almost every sector of the economy and countless professions.
-Our more than 21,000 individual members—association professionals and industry partners—lead, manage, and work in or partner with organizations in more than a dozen association management disciplines.
+Our more than 30,000 members—association professionals and industry partners—lead, manage, and work in or partner with organizations in more than a dozen association management disciplines.

 The promise ASAE makes to members is to provide exceptional experiences, a vibrant community, and essential tools that make them and their organizations more successful.